TessorNetwork/nebula/docs/design_docs/001-interest-stream.md

 "uToken to base asset exchange rate grows over time".
 This method is inspired by the Compound model, as illustrated in [the example found here](https://compound.finance/docs/ctokens#introduction)

-- Requirement: Umee chain maintains `Token:uToken` exchange rate for each token
+- Requirement: Nebula chain maintains `Token:uToken` exchange rate for each token

-In this implementation, for each token type accepted by the `x/leverage` module, the Umee chain computes an "exchange rate" between the base asset and its associated uToken.
+In this implementation, for each token type accepted by the `x/leverage` module, the Nebula chain computes an "exchange rate" between the base asset and its associated uToken.
 The exchange rate starts equal to 1, and increases as interest accrues.
 Whenever a lender deposits or withdraws base assets for uToken, the current exchange rate is used.

 Example scenario: